changhak0310/tailwind-automation/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Design System

+A basic design system is configured with Tailwind CSS.
+Key colors, spacing, border radius and fonts are exposed as CSS variables in `src/app/globals.css` and mapped in `tailwind.config.ts`.

+Reusable components are placed under `src/components`.
+Visit `/design-system` while running the dev server to preview the available components.